 We act in numerous cases not only as counsel, but also as arbitrators.
 With team members currently holding over 50 arbitrator appointments, we have an extremely high level of arbitrator experience.
-We were ranked #1 worldwide in arbitrator appointments (GAR 30, 2014).
 Through our arbitrator work, we are constantly engaged in the creation, not just the study, of new sources of international law.
 And our arbitrator experience gives us invaluable insight into how arbitrators think and decide cases, making us ever more effective as counsel.

 Dechert’s international arbitration group is a recognized leader for complex disputes involving states and state-owned enterprises.

-We represent clients on a large variety of contractual claims as well as on claims of expropriation or unfair treatment and other investor-state disputes under free trade agreements (FTAs), bilateral investment treaties (BITs), and the North American Free Trade Agreement (NAFTA) and the United States-Mexico-Canada Agreement (USMCA).
-Our experience includes arbitrations before, among other institutions, the ICC International Court of Arbitration (ICC), the International Centre for Settlement of Investment Disputes (ICSID), the Permanent Court of Arbitration (PCA), and in ad hoc arbitrations under UNCITRAL rules.
+We represent clients on a large variety of contractual claims as well as on claims of expropriation or unfair treatment and other investor-state disputes under free trade agreements (FTAs), bilateral investment treaties (BITs), and the North American Free Trade Agreement (NAFTA).
+Our experience includes arbitrations before, among other institutions, the ICC, the ICSID, the PCA, and in ad hoc arbitrations under UNCITRAL rules.

-Dechert’s lawyers have acted in several international contractual / commercial arbitrations involving states and state entities as well as in more than 50 investment treaty arbitrations on behalf of investors and states, including many cases that generated new law.
-We are widely recognized for representing states and state-owned enterprises of 13 different countries across three continents, with particular strength in Latin America and Europe.
+Dechert’s lawyers have acted in several international commercial arbitrations involving states and state entities as well as in more than 50 investment treaty arbitrations on behalf of investors and states, including many cases that generated new law.
+We are widely recognized for representing states and state-owned enterprises of 25 different countries across all continents.
 A significant proportion of our investment arbitration experience has been on behalf of investors in Africa, Asia, Europe, the Middle East, North America and Central and South America.
 Our representation of both investors and states gives us a unique perspective that is reflected in our record of success, and earns us the respect of arbitral tribunals as objective and trustworthy advocates.

 In addition to our work advising on investment treaty disputes and in commercial disputes involving state or state entities, we advise our clients on Public International Law.